openfisca/openfisca-doc/source/openfisca-web-api/trace-simulation.md

 ## Application: analyse disposable income calculation for one person

 Let's say that you want to calculate the `disposable_income` for one person earning a `salary` on the same period.
-You get the following JSON situation description:
+You start with the following JSON situation description:

 ```json
 {